 I spent the first 18 years of my life living in Orange County.
 Then I moved to Santa Barbara for college.
 Now I live on the east coast, returning home a couple of times a year.
 The travel advice I am asked for most often is how to plan a visit to my home state.
-So, I decided to write about all the places that I love to visit when I come home.
+So, I decided to write about all the places I love to visit when I come home.
 My family, who still lives in Orange County, also contributed their favorite place to see in California.
 I am sure that this will help you plan the best trip to southern California!
 I will highlight my favorite things in purple text.
+Enjoy the best places to visit in Southern California.

 How to Plan a Trip to Southern California

 As you can see below, you can spend a long time exploring the region as there is so much to do.
-It is usually cheapest to fly in and out of Los Angeles and San Diego airports, but we have many other smaller airports as well.
+It is usually cheapest to fly in and out of Los Angeles and San Diego airports, but we have many smaller airports.
 I especially love how convenient Long Beach Airport is in northern Orange County.

 Give yourself a lot of extra time for driving and try to drive off-peak.
-The traffic in southern California is epic, especially as you near Los Angeles.
+The traffic in southern California is epic, especially around Los Angeles.

 Not to Miss Places in San Diego County

 San Diego is one of my favorite California counties, full of gorgeous beaches with cliffs and coves.
 There are interesting tide pools to explore.
-In the towns, you can feel echoes of its Spanish past and present as a neighbor of Mexico.
+You can feel echoes of its Spanish past and present as a neighbor of Mexico in the towns.
 The area has so many family-friendly activities.

 - Visit Coronado Island– Visit this small peninsula to enjoy its bike trails, old town, California bungalows, and beaches.